 In addition to Graduate School requirements, the Distance Education program requires that the student be employed professionally in a wood or paper science or allied field, have one year of professional experience, and take required WPS core courses, which vary depending on the field of study.
-A minimum of 30 course credits is required including one hour of Seminar (WPS 591) and an independent project (WPS 625).
+A minimum of 30 course credits is required of students who have relevant professional experience, including one hour of Seminar (WPS 591) and an independent project (WPS 625).
+For distance students without relevant professional experience, 36 hours is required.

-Doctoral Degree Requirements: In addition to Graduate School requirements, Ph.D. candidates must present two seminars (WPS 591 or WPS 791) before their final oral examination which will be arranged.
-Candidates must also pass qualifying exams, which vary depending on the field of study.
+Doctoral Degree Requirements: In addition to Graduate School requirements, Ph.D. candidates must present two departmental seminars (WPS 791) before their final oral examination which will be arranged.
+Candidates must also write and defend a research proposal on their intended research (first proposition) and a research proposal on an area outside of their dissertation/thesis research (termed a second proposition) and pass qualifying exams.